lj3712/llama-conversation/README.md

 # LLaMA Conversation CLI

-A simple, robust command-line interface for conversational AI using llama-cpp-python with persistent context in `.prompt` files.
+A simple, robust command-line interface for conversational AI using Ollama with persistent context in `.prompt` files.

 ## Features
 - 🗣️ **Persistent conversations** with growing context